rabiulcste/GoavaTestPro/README.md

 **_This is a partial solve of the problem which fulfills -_**
-1. Related​ ​ accounts​ ​ data​ ​ represented​ ​ as​ ​ an​ ​ array​ ​ property​ ​ inside company​ ​ object.
+1. Related accounts data represented as an array property inside company object.
-2. Property​ ​ names​ ​ for​ ​ the​ ​ json​ ​ files​​ converted​ ​ to​ ​ lowercase.
+2. Property names for the json files converted to lowercase.
-3. If​ ​ any​ ​ value​ ​ for​ ​ the​ ​ property​ ​ does​ ​ not​ ​ exist​ ​ in​ ​ the​ ​ csv​ ​ file​ ​ the​ ​ property​ ​ key​ ​ does​ ​not​ ​ exist​ ​ in​ ​ json​ ​ file.​
+3. If any value for the property does not exist in the csv file the property key does not exist in json file.
-4. In​ ​ the​ ​ output​ ​ ​ file​ ​ ORG_NUMBER​ ​ property​ replaced​ ​ with​ ​ “orgno”.
+4. In the output file ORG_NUMBER property replaced with “orgno”.
-5. “ORG_NUMBER”​ ​ property​​ removed​ ​ from​​ objects​ ​ in​ ​ “accounts”​ ​ array property​ ​ of​ ​ the​ ​ company​ ​ object.
+5. “ORG_NUMBER” property removed from objects in “accounts” array property of the company object.

 **_Failed to solve -_**
 1. Multiple Outputs of .json files.
 It generates all json obejcts into a single .txt file.
 Failed to maintain identation as of regular json object.
-2. Orders​ ​ of​ ​ the​ ​ columns​ ​ in​ ​ csv​ ​ file​​ ​ got shuffled ​ in output file.
+2. Orders of the columns in csv file got shuffled in output file.